Dailaim/component-party.dev/content/7-webapp-features/4-routing/qwik/qwik-city.md

     |-- about/
         |-- index.tsx // about page "/about"
     |-- layout.tsx // global app layout
-    |-- [rest]/
+    |-- [id]/
+        |-- index.tsx // dynamic parameter
-        |-- index.tsx // dynamic parameter, can be used as catch-all to show 404 page
+    |-- [...catchall] // is a directory that represents a dynamic catch-all route
+    |-- 404.tsx // Custom 404 Page
+    |-- (name) // By enclosing any directory name in parentheses, like (name),
+    // the directory name itself will not be included in the URL pathname.
 ```